tremor-rs/tremor-language-server/README.md

 #### Completion

-code completion (as you type/on-demand) for module functions
+code completion (as you type/on-demand) for module functions -- function names with signature/doc info as well as placeholders for arguments.

 nice-to-have: code completion for variables as well as other language constructs

 #### Hover

-diagnostics on mouse hover (or editor command)
+diagnostics and function documentation on mouse hover (or editor command)

-nice-to-have: type info/documentation for references (where applicable)
+nice-to-have: documentation for variables (eg: assignment info)

 #### Navigation